bunnyburger0498/css-gradient-chat/README.md

 AutoHotKey v2 is not compatible, so make sure to download v1 if you want to use the AHK method.<br/>
 If you have experience with writing AHK stuff, feel free to edit code as you wish.<br/>
 ## Simple Colour Picker
-Choose a colour which autocopies the code and you paste into CSS chat.<br/>
+Choose a colour which autocopies the code and you paste into CSS chat by pressing Ctrl+V.<br/>
 ![What is this](Git_ReadMeImages/simplepicker.jpg)<br/>
 ![What is this](Git_ReadMeImages/simplepicker_example.jpg)<br/>
 <br/>